 Big words for a four year old – but important words.

 When she replied, ‘Mum, we must save them,’ I knew that I shouldn’t ignore this opportunity.
 Like the dead sea turtle we found, I didn’t shade her eyes from the truth.

-I understand that many of us don’t want to spread doom and gloom to our child but I have seen many children hear sad stories about animals and rather than getting upset, they turn it into an opportunity to help.
+I understand that many of us don’t want to spread doom and gloom to our child, but I have seen many children hear sad stories about animals.
+Rather than getting upset, they usually turn it into an opportunity to help.

 It shows that our children have empathy and initiative.

-Many children, however, don’t know how to help, so brainstorming ways to help together is a great starting point.
-Letting your child pick the way they would like to help the animal is an important opportunity for them to take ownership of their ideas.
+Many children, however, don’t know how to help – so brainstorming ways to help together is a great starting point.
+Letting your child pick the way they would like to help the animal is an important way for them to take ownership of their ideas.

-And so started the conversation about helping wombats.
+When my daughter spoke up, I encouraged her.
+And so started the conversation about helping wombats in our household!

 How to help save wombats

 After thinking about ways she could help save wombats, Miss Possum decided she wanted to write a letter.
 She didn’t understand who she was going to write to, so we had a brief discussion about what a government is and how they might be able to help.
 Miss Possum wrote to Tony Burke, Environmental Minister for Australia.